thomasperi/sandbox-clone/README.md

 ### Notes about the sandboxed `fs` methods:

-- Several methods are not yet tested.
+- Several sandboxed methods are not yet tested.

+- Methods that expect file descriptors instead of paths can't be sandboxed.

+- Methods that only read from the filesystem but don't write aren't sandboxed.

-- The real `access` methods don't write to the filesystem, but they're sandboxed anyway, because the methods provide information about what can and can't be written by either issuing an error or not.
-The sandboxed versions are aware of the `mode` argument and sandbox accordingly.
+  - Exception: The `access` methods don't write to the filesystem, but are sandboxed anyway, because the way they work is by either issuing an error or not.
+Therefore the sandboxed versions are aware of the `mode` argument and only reject on `fs.constants.W_OK`.

 - The sandboxed `open` methods are unaware of the integer values for the `flags` parameter.
-I haven't spent the time to understand exactly which combinations would result in a file possibly being written, and so it doesn't even try.
-The methods *are* aware of the string flags (`'a'`, `'a+'`, `'as'`, etc.) and sandbox accordingly.
+They *are* aware of the string values (`'a'`, `'a+'`, `'as'`, etc.) however, and reject the ones that allow writing.

 - The real `lchmod` methods are only implemented on MacOS, so the sandboxed versions are untested.

-- The real `chown` methods are sandboxed but untested, because they require elevated privileges.
+- The real `chown` methods require elevated privileges, so the sandboxed versions are untested.

-- Methods that expect file descriptors instead of paths can't be sandboxed.

-- Methods that only read from the filesystem but don't write are not sandboxed.

 ## `clonebox()`